Resume Tips

 Key Takeaways:

-- Begin your resume by making an unambiguous objective statement.
+- Start your resume with a clear objective statement.

 - Emphasize transferable skills.